 2204 Penn Avenue

 Catering is key at this Strip District deli.
-They feature traditional Polish potato and cheddar pierogi that’s frozen by the dozen or, for the ultimate host, a full-size pan containing four dozen of the dumplings ready to be refrigerated and reheated at home.
+They feature traditional Polish potato and cheddar pierogi that’s frozen by the dozen or, be the ultimate host with a full-size pan containing four dozen of the dumplings ready to be refrigerated and reheated at home.

 Polska Laska